CPJKU/LEMONS/README.md

 ```
 The results will be saved in the same directory of "model_load_path".

-### Config

-Some paths need to be set, e.g. to the location where you want to store the spleeter model which
-is used for separating the sources (it will be downloaded when used the first time).
-Copy `config_template.py` to `config.py` and set your paths there. `config.py` is in `.gitignore`
-such that each user has their own config without overwriting the others.

-### Demo
+## Demo

 You can look at a demonstration using the `streamlit` app.
-It has to be run from the `ajures` directory.
+It has to be run from the `lemons` root directory.

 ```
-streamlit run explanations/explain_recmodel.py
+streamlit run explanations/lemons.py
 ```

 ## Audio-based Recommender System - Model and Training details